super-fun-surf/winery-sales/README.md

 # Winery Sales
+This is outdated.
+Still very interesting but the production app is running at community something .com

 Ruby on Rails Application for Wineries to Improve Sales by co-creating regional Sales Figures and Graphs.
 * **The [todo list](design/TODO.md) and roadmap is in the design folder**